6 Reasons why your vape device is leaking. (How to Fix and Prevent It)

 2. The coil may not be properly installed.

-Most coils nowadays are plug-and-play so it's worth checking that the coil is aligned and pushed in snugly.
+Most coils nowadays are plug-and-play so it's worth checking that the coil is aligned and pushed in snugly if you find that your vape's leaking.

 The coil itself has a silicone ring around it that forms part of the anti-leak design of the tank or pod so always make sure that it has been properly installed.